Music Education for Students With Differences and Disabilities (MEDD)

 Email: ekahng@uark.edu

-The Graduate Certificate in Music Education for Special Needs Students is designed for teachers who have an interest in working with students identified under the Individuals With Disabilities Act as needing accommodations, modifications, or adaptations in order to succeed in the music classroom.
+The Graduate Certificate in Music Education for Students with Differences and Disabilities is designed for teachers who have an interest in working with students identified under the Individuals With Disabilities Act as needing accommodations, modifications, or adaptations in order to succeed in the music classroom.
 Coursework will focus on understanding behavior and learning characteristics of these diverse learners, creating and adapting lesson plans with appropriate modifications, adaptations, and accommodations, and using music to work with the families and communities of the special needs students in the music classroom.

-Requirements for the Graduate Certificate in Music Education for Special Needs Students: The graduate certificate requires 15 hours of coursework in one of the following semester sequences:
+Requirements for the Graduate Certificate in Music Education for Students with Differences and Disabilities: The graduate certificate requires 15 hours of coursework in one of the following semester sequences:

 One-Year Plan